Toni Micevski

-Toni Micevski (Тони Мицевски; born 20 January 1970) is a North Macedonia former professional footballer who played as a midfielder.
+Toni Micevski (Тони Мицевски; born 20 January 1970) is a Macedonian former professional footballer who played as a midfielder.

 Club career

 Micevski was born in Bitola, SFR Yugoslavia.
 He went on to spend a large part of his professional career in Germany.

 International career

 Micevski made his senior debut for Macedonia in an October 1993 friendly match away against Slovenia, which was his country's first ever official match, and got 44 caps and four goals.
 He scored his first goal against Armenia in Skopje on 6 September 1995 (1–2).
 His final international was an April 2002 friendly against Finland.

 Personal life

 In 2018, despite his age, he was still playing for FK Poeševo in the Macedonian fourth league group Bitola, together with another well known veteran in Goran Stavrevski.